alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 - **Do not lock LP 🔓**: There will be no lock-up period and the initial liquidity provider (the pool creator) will receive the corresponding LP tokens once the pool is live and operational.
 Since the pool is unlocked, the owner will be able to withdraw liquidity at any time.

 - **LP is locked for 6 months 🔒** : This is the default option.
-It locks liquidity within decentralized smart contracts for a 6 month period, requiring a manual LP claim after maturity.
+It locks liquidity within decentralized smart contracts for a 6 month period, requiring a manual LP claim upon maturity.
 When the period concludes, the pool owner can withdraw liquidity as any other provider.
 This prevents unexpected withdrawals and protects liquidity providers from rug pulls.

 - **Burn LP 🔥** : Permanently burns a portion of tokens, ensuring that they can never be recovered or withdrawn.
 Since the initial liquidity vanishes, this option protects future liquidity providers from rug pulls and enhances trust and transparency.